BeamIO-Inc/espa-product-formatter/README.md

 ## Release Notes
   * Updated the Landsat 8 angle libraries to utilize the latest version of the Landsat tool as published by the Landsat team.
-  * Updated the angle band tools to support a sepcific L8 tool to generate the L8 angle for only band 4 (as the representative band).
+  * Updated the angle band tools to support a specific L8 tool to generate the L8 angle for only band 4 (as the representative band).
   * Updated to change the product type of the angle bands to be something other than 'intermediate product' since the angle bands will be delivered with